SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-amyraldian.markdown

 <!-- > The basic difference may be said to boil down to the question: Who determines who are to be saved?
 According to Semi-Pelagians, Arminians and Wesleyans, man determines.
 All hinges on human choice.
 In a strange way, so agrees **Norman Geisler**, who in an effort to avoid what he calls extreme Calvinism manages to become not a **moderate Calvinist** but a pretty good [**synergist**](https://carm.org/dictionary/synergism/), i.e. an Arminian. &mdash; Robert Duncan Culver (Professor of Theology at Wheaton College and Trinity Evangelical Divinity School).
 Systematic Theology, Biblical and Historical.
 Part 3.
 8 Theories of the Imputation of Sin. -->

 <!-- --- -->

-> All of this invalidates the L of TULIP – “limited atonement” – the view that Christ did not actually die for all but only for the “elect”.
-In fact, not only Luther but many of the other reformers, including Calvin, did not subscribe to limited atonement... this view of the atonement was not even introduced until the second or third generation of Reformers... &mdash; Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University), [*Determined to Believe?*]() p.
-179.

 <!-- - [⚠️ Synergistic](https://carm.org/dictionary/synergism/) / ✅ [Monergistic](https://carm.org/dictionary/monergism/) I identify as evangelical in addition to being reformed; this places regeneration in it's proper place before faith.
 If you're evangelical, and placing regeneration after faith, you're by definition synergistic.
 I believe reformed evangelicals to be a safe option as long as it remains true to historic protestantism in it's nuances and theological conservatism (no, not politics). -->